 Which flu treatment should I take to lower my fever and body aches?

-Children should avoid aspirin.
+Children under 19 should avoid aspirin.
 Acetaminophen (Tylenol) or medicines like ibuprofen (Advil, Motrin) and naproxen (Aleve) are over-the-counter options for fever and pain relief.
 Each medication has risks.
 Check with your doctor or pharmacist as to which medication may be suitable for you.

 Be careful not to overdose!
 These drugs are often mixed in with other multi-symptom cold and flu remedies you may also be taking.
 They may also be ingredients in other prescription medicines you may be taking.
 Your pharmacist can help you check for drug ingredients and interactions.

 Which flu treatment is best for my sore throat?

 Drinking lots of fluids and using salt water gargles (made by combining a cup of warm water and a teaspoon of salt) can often be helpful for easing the pain of a sore throat.
 Over-the-counter pain relievers and medicated lozenges and gargles can also temporarily soothe a sore throat.
 Get your doctor's approval before using any medications, including over-the-counter drugs, and don't use lozenges or gargles for more than a few days.
 Call your doctor if your throat is still sore after a couple of days or if it is severe.The medications could mask signs of strep throat, a bacterial infection that should be treated with antibiotics.